- <div style="background-image:url(/live/image/gid/113/width/1600/height/300/crop/1/30190_stage_and_crowd.rev.1453389896.png)"/>

 The cost of the cap and gown is included in senior dues.
 If you are unable to attend Cap and Gown Pick-Up, you may pick up your package at the Alumni Office (3rd floor of North Hall) between 8:30 a.m. - 4 p.m. from Wednesday, April 25 through Wednesday, May 9.

-Make hotel reservations
+Make hotel reservations for visitors

 Dress for cold weather